 Janelia Farm Research Campus

-Dr. Grigorieff is a lab head at the Janelia Farm Research Campus.
+Dr. Grigorieff is a group leader at the Janelia Farm Research Campus.
 He is also a visiting professor at Brandeis University.
 He was an HHMI investigator at Brandeis from 2000 to 2013.

 Nikolaus Grigorieff develops high-resolution electron cryo-microscopy techniques to study the three-dimensional structure of large macromolecules and their assemblies.

 Nikolaus Grigorieff has always enjoyed figuring out how electronic gadgets work, building them, and speaking their language using mathematics, circuitry diagrams, and computer algorithms.

 As a boy, he used a toaster and two pieces of pencil graphite to construct an arc lamp, which used electricity to create a bright light.
 To tease his mother, who would shut off the electricity in the house when he played his music too loud, Grigorieff built a generator to independently operate his stereo.
 He even programmed an early computer to play the game "Battleship" with himand lost.